iterative/dvc.org/content/docs/studio/user-guide/team-collaboration/change-team-plan-and-size.md

 Click on `Confirm` to provide payment and upgrade the plan.
 You will be redirected to our payment processor, [Stripe](https://stripe.com/).
-Once your payment is successful, you will be redirected back to the team settings page in Iterative Studio.
+Once your payment is successful, you will be redirected back to the team settings page in DVC Studio.
 Here you can confirm your updated plan.

 <admon>